 Martha could also have been fighting the battle of “greater responsibility.”
-Many responsibilities comes with being the older sibling.
+Many responsibilities come with being the older sibling.
 Some of us have worn those shoes.
 There are times when being the older one is advantageous and other times being the older one presents many disadvantages.
-The work load at home some times increases because you’re the older one.
+The workload at home sometimes increases because you’re the older one.
 The expectations of parents and siblings becomes greater because you are the older one.

 Tasking usually finds us more concerned about what others are or is not doing more so than being focused on what we should be doing.
 Tasking reveals inner emotions that were otherwise on standby waiting for such a time as this.
 Tasking will have us talking about people and calling names just to comfort the frustration and aggravation we’re experiencing through tasking and not ministering.
 I can imagine Martha saying, “You know Mary has always been lazy.
 I don’t know why she feels like she’s all that and some more.
 Somebody surely lied to her!”

 With this way of thinking we shut others out from becoming a part of.
 Some of us hold positions in the church that we have taken sole possession of.
 We don’t attempt to show anyone else how to work in that particular position.
 We both hoard and lord that position and no one better dare to act like or show that he or she is interested in that position.
-There would not only be a war in the heavenly there would be world war 6 in the church.
-Pastor better not mention assigning someone else to help us; if looks could kill…. talk about possession.
+There would not only be a war in the heavenly there would be World War 6 in the church.
+Pastor better not mentions assigning someone else to help us, if looks could kill…. talk about possession.
 This holds true for jobs in the workforce as well as at home.

 So Martha is in the kitchen bent all out of shape.
 A Tasking mentality blames everybody else for their hardships except themselves.
 “If Mary was in here helping me, I wouldn’t have to struggle like this!”
 The more Martha entertained this way of thinking the harder things seemed to get.
 A tasking mentality will magnify a matter to be greater than what it actually is.
 I can imagine Martha looking around the kitchen at all the dishes and the flour that had fallen to the floor from kneading dough.
 I can imagine her looking at the mess already made and thinking on how much more she had to do.
 From where Martha stood, she saw herself in an overwhelming situation.